mkner/basic-pid/docs/examples.rst

 calls to **getPid(...)** or an equivalent.
 The exact duration of the amount of time that has passed between consecutive calls is determined by the program that is using the controller.
 This is the timestep.
 It is up to the calling program to decide how to interpret and utilize the results.
+Normally this timestep interval would be synced to the sampling frequency or rate of the device.

 Having this mode built into the controller makes it lot easier to concentrate on tuning the gains of the PID controller and using it to regulate a device and